jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 sleep modulation experiments, addressing a gap where no comparable system is currently available off-the-shelf.**

-*The system currently requires an Android device for data collection.
+[^note1]: The system currently requires an Android device for data collection.
 In theory, any device which supports high priority BLE transmission can be made to work.

 *OSSMM is currently under assessment for 4-stage sleep classification accuracy.*